upyun/lua-resty-checkups/README.md

 Lua configuration
 -----------------

-Configuration file for checkups is a lua module consists of two parts, the global part and the cluster part.
+Configuration file of checkups is a lua module consists of two parts, the global part and the cluster part.

-An example configuration file for checkups is shown below.
+An example configuration file of checkups is shown below,

 ```